kr2/Hugo/README.md

-NOT ALL PARTS ARE TESTED
+NOT ALL PARTS ARE TESTED YET

 At the moment the config.scad and metric.scad file aren't implemented consistently.
 So if you want to change something look in the scad file of the corresponding part and if the desired setting already depends on the config.scad or metric.scad check the appropriate.

+It is always recommend to check the stl files before printing.

 Brief
 =====